Xuefeng-Zhu/my-python-stars/README.md

 * [pyperform](https://github.com/lobocv/pyperform) - An easy and convienent way to performance test python code

 * [smart_open](https://github.com/piskvorky/smart_open) - Utils for streaming large files (S3, HDFS, gzip, bz2...)

+* [boltons](https://github.com/mahmoud/boltons) - Like builtins, but boltons.
+Constructs/recipes/snippets that would be handy in the standard library.
+Nothing like Michael Bolton

 ## Adminitration